ningwuchang/ningwuchang.github.io/_includes/about/en.md

-I'd like to pay tribute to Mr.Yong for the work of vedio recording, naming and sorting.
+I'd like to pay tribute to Mr.Yong for the work of vedio recording, naming and sorting, which helps the module of lectures sharing a lot.